 - 1. See general rules and health rules in the front of the book. - 2.
-ALL swine must have an official USDA tag.
-These can be picked up at the Extension Office. - 3.
+ALL swine must have an approved Iowa 4-H or an official USDA 840 tag or an official FFA tag. - 3.
 All 4-H swine must be identified in 4-H Online by 11:59 PM, May 15th. - 4.
-All Swine that are nominated for the Iowa State Fair must have a 4-H ear tag, ear notch, and had DNA collected with a DNA collection tag. - 5.
+All Swine that are nominated for the Iowa State Fair must have an approved Iowa 4-H or Official USDA 840 tag, ear notch, and had DNA collected with a DNA collection tag. - 5.
 All Swine being shown under FFA at the Iowa State Fair must have an FFA tag and ear notches in both ears. - 6.
 All 4-H and FFA exhibitors must have required paperwork turned into the Clarke County Extension Office by 3:00 PM, May 15th. - 7.
 No use of paints or other coloring may be used. - 8.
-Must be farrowed after January 1st of the current year. - 9.
+Clarke County Fair rule, swine must be farrowed on or after December 1, 2024. - 9.
 It is required by the packer that all hogs must have at least 1⁄2 inch of hair (for the de-hairing process during slaughter).
 No clipping allowed on the county fairgrounds. - 10.
 Large feeders, water tanks, or barrels will NOT be allowed in the pens.
 It is highly recommended that you use PVC Nipple waterer's that are no bigger than 8" in diameter.
 This is under the discretion of the superintendent. - 11.
 There will be no additional adding or removing of panels.
 Any changes must be approved by the superintendent. - 12.
 All exhibitors must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show. - 13.
 Maximum of eight total hogs may be brought per exhibitor (i.e., two commercial gilts, two purebred gilts, and four market hogs). - 14.
 Swine not going through the Livestock Auction are released on Saturday, July 20th from 8:00-10:00 PM.
 Swine will NOT be allowed to leave after 10:00 PM.
 All remaining swine must wait until Sunday's release time of 8:00 PM.